-- BCI successfully piloted a remote assurance processes in Mozambique.
-You can find out more about this in the latest Covid-19 and the Cotton Sector blog (coming soon).
+- BCI successfully piloted a remote assurance processes in Mozambique and South Africa.
+You can find out more about this in the Covid-19 and the Cotton Sector blog.

 - BCI will endeavour – to the degree possible – to ensure that Covid-19 related restrictions do not unfairly affect the status of existing BCI licences and the ability of existing farmers to become re-licensed.

 - As the situation evolves, BCI will re-evaluate conditions in our countries of operation and review our Assurance Programme Planning for Covid-19 guidelines as necessary.

 - BCI has also created a cross-functional Covid-19 Working Group to share experiences of supporting farming communities through this difficult time, discuss learnings, and identify opportunities to further support our on-the-ground.

 BCI is actively looking to secure Covid-19 funding opportunities so that we can boost the work that has already been started by our on-the-ground partners to support cotton farming communities across the world.